zhouxdd/cs224w-notes/machine-learning-with-networks/graph-neural-networks.md

 ## Graph Convolutional Networks (GCN)

 Traditionally, a neural network is designed for fixed-sized graphs.
 For example, we could consider an image as fixed-size graph or text as a line graph.
 However, most of the graphs in the real world have an arbitrary size and complex topological structure.
-Therefore, we need to define the computation graph of GCN differently.
+Therefore, we need to define the computational graph of GCN differently.

 ### Setup
 Given $$G = (V, A, X)$$ be a graph such that: